sailshq/skipper/README.md

 #### With Sails (v0.10.0)

-As of v0.10.0-rc6, skipper is included as the default request body parser in Sails.
+As of v0.10.0-rc6, skipper is installed as the default request body parser in Sails- it works out of the box.

 #### With Sails (v0.9.x)